Korkman/storage-tuner-benchmark/README.md

 ## Requirements
  - Linux (tested on Debian first)
- - Bash
- - Fio (auto-installed with apt-get or yum when not present)
+ - fio (auto-installed with apt-get or yum when not present)
  - 1GB of free disk space for testing
  - Optional SSH for remote execution